 Antimicrobial: It may also protect the skin from bacterial infections by keeping out microbes that can cause disease.

 Moisturizing: Castor oil contains triglycerides.
-These can help maintain moisture in the skin, making it a useful treatment for dry skin.
+These can help to maintain moisture in the skin, making it a useful treatment for dry skin.

 Hydration: Castor oil may have humectant properties, which means that it can draw moisture from the air into the skin, keeping the skin hydrated.